 1. THEY MUST BE YOUR DESIGNS

-Any design you want to sell (finished or template) has to be created from scratch.
-You can also purchase a design template specifically made for commercial use from a third party (like us).
+Any design you want to sell (finished or template) must be created from scratch.
+However, you can also purchase a design template specifically made for commercial use from a third party (like us).

 However, you can use a Canva template for inspiration!
 This is a great way to see what types of layouts or styles you like (or maybe even a color palette!) to help you create something unique.

-This includes selling standalone items like a stock photo or single design element from Canva’s media library, which we’ll get to in a later example.
-That’s a big no-no!
+This includes selling standalone items like a stock photo or single design element from Canva’s media library, which we’ll discuss in a later example.
+It’s a big no-no!

 2. CANVA TEMPLATES CAN NOT BE SOLD AS-IS